The Motivation for Long-Term Travel

 At the age of 36, Sherry quit her job in America and traveled actively for 16 months, seeing 23 countries on a whirlwind tour.
 And like many long-term travelers, returning home to “the norm” was not appealing, so she sold everything she owned and adopted a full-time travel lifestyle.
-She funds it by teaching ESL, doing travel writing and photography, and running a career break website.
+She funds it by teaching ESL, doing travel writing, photography, and running her travel blog.

 “Initially I had a number of motivators to want to travel,” says Sherry.
 “Every time I went on my standard 2-week work vacation I never wanted to come back…I had a very successful career for 14 years, but I wasn’t at all excited about it.
 I constantly felt like there must be more to life than sitting in meetings all day…eating lunch at my desk.”